 Most projects will require some form of travel to transport a field crew to and from the project site.
 Depending on the location of the site, some travel will require different modes of transportation to mobilize and demobilize crews and equipment.
-Air travel maybe involved and private air travel can markedly increase the cost of a survey.
-Terrain and season of the year, may also determine the different forms of transportation required to complete the survey safely and efficiently (ATV, boat, snowmobile, helicopter, etc.)
+Air travel maybe involved and chartered flights can notably increase the cost of a survey.
+Terrain and season of the year, may also determine the different forms of local transportation required to complete the survey safely and efficiently (ATV, boat, snowmobile, helicopter, etc.)